-A user who has accumulated a large number of data packets, e.g., through e-commerce, and wishes to exchange it for hard currency, may go to a selling agent, e.g., the kiosk or bank from which he normally purchases electronic money, and exchange it for bills or other currency.
+A user who has accumulated a large number of data packpackets from the user's active data packet area is not a must, 20 ets, e.g., through e-commerce, and wishes to exchange it for hard currency, may go to a selling agent, e.g., the kiosk or bank from which he normally purchases electronic money, and exchange it for bills or other currency.
 In this case, the selling agent functions as the holder 3 of FIG. 8, where the data packets he transmits to the CIAS belong to the holder.
 The selling agent will pay the relevant amount in the hands of the user, less his commission, if any, after the CIAS transfers the value of the data packets to its account 4.
 Such transfer may, of course, consist of new data packets which have been generated instead of those exchanged by the user.